cjbaar/prusa-mmu-12x/README.md

 I printed all parts with relatively slow speed and 0.2mm layers.
 I also printed most everything with PLA -- in particular, the selector and idler rings -- because I get better consistency and tolerances for bearings and general fit.
 In my experience, printing the same model in PETG may make some pieces harder to fit together.

-For the lower and selector prints, there are related mod files, which I recommended printing with 100% infill.
+For the "lower" model, there is a related mod file, which I recommended printing with 100% infill.
+The selector cap might also need to be 100% infill.

 ### Additional Parts
 The following pieces are required for assembly.
 Items in italics may not be included in the original Prusa MMU2, but should be easily found on Amazon (or your world domination retailer of choice).